igeiman/naildesigns/README.md

 10. `amplify hosting add` to add static hosting in S3
 11. `amplify publish` application is served from CloudFront distribution fronting static web site on S3
 12. `amplify env remove [env name]`, delete the environment

+Optional - Sentiment Analisys for Comments
+Since Amplify has a very opitionated way of deploying api component, i did not find a way to override the function that streams from DynamoDB to ES

+To add comprehend to the application:
+Add Comprehend permissions to already deployed DdbToEsFn:
+                "comprehend:DetectDominantLanguage",
+                "comprehend:DetectSentiment"

+Override functions code with the code in amplify/backend/python/python_streaming_function.py Working to find a way to deploy it properly.
+Please note this code will be overriden on any api change.